pudy248/NoitaChestFinder/README.md

 # pudy248's Chest Loot Searcher
-DISCLAIMER: There are a few bugs in the Wang tiler worldgen, which makes this program only correct ~50% of the time.
-If a seed doesn't have a chest at the reported position, try another seed.
+DISCLAIMER: There are a few bugs in the Wang tiler worldgen, which makes this program only correct 50-90% of the time, depending on the biome.
+If a seed doesn't have an item at the reported position, try another seed.
 Sometimes it can take a few attempts.

 ## Installation
 Simply download and extract the latest release and open a command prompt in the folder.
 Make sure CUDA and .NET are installed on your system.
 Then, in a command prompt, type in `GCFinder` (or `./GCFinder` on Linux) followed by your desired options.